happycollision/jekyll.happycollision.com/src/pages/2025/01/05/rethinking-ci-cd.md

-those two showstoppers were reverted within about 5 minutes of being discovered, because we didn't have to create a branch, push to GitHub, open a Pull Request, wait for a review, wait for tests to pass in CI, click merge, wait for more tests and then for an underpowered runner to build and deploy our application.
+those two showstoppers were reverted within about 5 minutes of being discovered, because we didn't have to create a branch, push to GitHub, open a Pull Request, wait for a review, wait for tests to pass in CI, click merge, wait for more tests, and then wait for an underpowered runner to build and deploy our application.

 All we had to do was check out our previously-deployed commit and run the deploy script locally.
 Since we do this all the time, there was no worry about "doing it wrong" or for the deployment procedure or our personal credentials to be out of date.

-Always automated, never automatic

 Our CI is simple: